2000% increase in melanoma incidences since 1930

 To Avoid Melanoma

-- Protect your children and role model sun safe behaviors
+- Protect your children and be sure to role model sun safe behaviors.
+You can learn more about this on our Melanoma Prevention page.

-- Examine your skin and that of your loved ones each season for any changes that should be checked by a dermatologist
+- Examine your skin and that of your loved ones each season for any changes that should be checked by a dermatologist.
+Check out this 2 minute video to learn how to properly examine your skin.

 - Avoid tanning salons: 15 minutes is equal to a whole day’s exposure at the beach